A Guide to Full-Time RV Living in Wisconsin

 Can you sleep in an RV while driving through the US?

 You can stop and sleep in an RV at most rest areas, truck stops, or designated parking areas.
-Sleeping in an RV while in motion is not recommended for safety reasons.
+You can also sleep in a passenger seat if you have a seat belt.
+However, you can’t sleep on the bed or couch while the RV is moving.

 What is the new RV law in Wisconsin?